How to Get an ED Prescription Online in Florida (Discreet & Fast)

 After your prescription.

-Start at the dose your APRN recommends, not a higher dose someone you know was on.
+Start at the dose your clinician recommends, not a higher dose someone you know was on.
 Dose-response varies.

 Don't combine with alcohol-heavy evenings the first few times — it adds variables and can lower the response.